terryaney/Documentation.Camelot/README.md

 **During the event handler, `dismiss()` must be called to dismiss the dialog.**

-**If a KatApp Kaml file handles this event, ensure that you first remove the default handler via `.off('onModalAppConfirmed.RBLe')`.**
+**If a KatApp Kaml file needs to handles this event, ensure that you first remove the default handler via `.off('onModalAppConfirmed.RBLe')`.**

 <hr/>